Ali-Ouahhabi/AesRsa/README.md

 The generated ciphered file is the serialization of an object from the class CipherStructure containing The encryption of the neccessary keys to decrypt the ciphered text, the signature and ofcourse the encrypted text.

-  The decryption is processed as follows:
+ ### The decryption is processed as follows:

 	  Deserializing the ciphered file
-	  verifying the signarure: if the verification failed the program will exit with message ">> ERROR signature verification     failed" otherwise it will proceed decrypting the key, the initializing vector and the tag decrypting the ciphered text and store it to the file provided in the argument.
+	  verifying the signarure: if the verification failed the program will exit with message ">> ERROR signature verification failed" otherwise it will proceed decrypting the key, the initializing vector and the tag decrypting the ciphered text and store it to the provided file

+### Execution example

 	Command Line: ENCRYPT.<br/>
 	python fcrypt.py -e ./KeyA/A_certificate.crt ./KeyB/B_privateKey.key ./Test/plain.txt ./Test/ciphertext.txt

 	Command Line: DECRYPT.<br/>
 	python fcrypt.py -d ./KeyA/A_privateKey.key ./KeyB/B_certificate.crt ./Test/ciphertext.txt ./Test/plain.txt